How does Marijuana Affect the Lungs?

 8. If you are a grower, try to grow your herb in a 100% organic way so that the final product, the buds, are not full of chemicals that can damage your lungs.
 On the other hand, if you buy your weed in a dispensary, demand organic pot from that store or dealer because that way you will take better care of your health and your lungs.

-We hope these tips will help guide you in case you have questions about the effects of smoking marijuana on your lungs.
-If you have any questions, remember to leave them in the comments and our team of specialists will help you overcome your doubts because at Blimburn Seeds, we are a cannabis community that grows day by day.
+We hope these tips will help guide you in case you have questions about how Marijuana affect the lungs and the potential health implications.
+If you have any questions, remember to leave them in the comments and our team of specialists will help you overcome your doubts—because at Blimburn Seeds, we are a cannabis community that grows day by day.